srahmatian/texture_classification/README.md

 * python .\textile_classification\train.py --help
 * python .\textile_classification\train.py .\textile_classification\train_input_info.cfg

-run this command to evaluate the model when you know the ground truth. you can also see its manual before running it:
+run this command to evaluate the model when you know the ground truth. you can also see its manual before running it. just pay attention to change the path of checkpoint in test_input_info.cfg to make it compatible with your system directoies:
 * python .\textile_classification\test.py --help
 * python .\textile_classification\test.py .\textile_classification\test_input_info.cfg

-run this command to do prediction when you don't know the ground truth. you can also see its manual before running it:
+run this command to do prediction when you don't know the ground truth. you can also see its manual before running it: just pay attention to change the pathes in predict_input_info.cfg to make them compatible with your system directoies:
 * python .\textile_classification\predict.py --help
 * python .\textile_classification\predict.py .\textile_classification\predict_input_info.cfg

 ## Note:
 You can find the parameters, metrics and artifacts in mlruns direcory.
 Run this command on your terminal to see them:
 * mlflow ui
+If you want to see the logs provided by another computer, you need to change the artifact_uri and artifact_location in all meta.yaml files of the mlruns folder before calling the aformentioned command to make them compatilbe with your computer.

 you can find already created html files of the documentation in site directory, but if you change the code and you want to create new documentation you can do it temporaray and permanetly by running following commands: